 Teams that run split zone and the read-option offshoot, need to be played as though they are gap scheme heavy teams.
 Add RPO’s to this play, and it puts tremendous pressure on a defense, all from a simple zone scheme.
 There is hope, much like the Zone Read, a defense can attack this play on the principles of the offense.

 Stopping the Split Zone

-- Full Line Movement – I am a big proponent of full line movement.
-It cannot be used every down (teams figure it out and use it against you), but it is a great change up.
+1. Full Line Movement – I am a big proponent of full line movement.
+It cannot be used every down (teams figure it out and use it against you), but it is a great changeup.
 The movement makes the cut back of the back sudden and allows the Mike to “rock back” right now.
-The best way to keep a back contained it to make him run east-to-west.
+The best way to keep a back contained is to make him run east-to-west.
 The sudden cut back created by the movement stalls the play.
 If the back presses the gap play side, the Will and DS are there to wrap him up.
-This is also a great call to the “H” because if a team runs power you are cutting it off as well.
+This is also a great call to the “H” because if a team runs Power you are cutting it off as well.

-3. Gap plug blitz – If you go back and look at the video, a gap plug blitz was a good call, the safety just inserted himself in the wrong gap.
-If the DE is going to step up field (outside shoulder), then the safety has to fit inside.
+3. Gap plug blitz – If you go back and look at the video, a gap plug blitz was a good call, the safety just inserted himself into the wrong gap.
+If the DE is going to step up the field (outside shoulder), then the safety has to fit inside.
 There must be two people on every puller.
-As stated earlier in this article, split zone is nothing more than counter without the wrap.
+As stated earlier in this article, Split Zone is nothing more than counter without the wrap.
 Stay gap sound and have a plus-one!

 **Bonus Stop Call:**